Skip to content

 ...and be visible on the list of attached contexts:

-You may be wondering what the priority slider is for.
-A priority is a property of context-stack relationship - in fact, the only property.
+Priority is a property of the context-stack relationship.
 All the contexts attached to a stack are sorted by priority (lowest first), though values don't need to be unique.
 This ordering establishes precedence rules between contexts should there be a conflict and multiple contexts define the same value.

 You might notice that there is no priority picker for auto-attached contexts.
-The highest priority for all configuration elements (environment variables, mounted files and hooks) are at the stack level, then explicitly attached contexts (based on set priorities), then auto-attached alphabetically for environment variables, mounted files, and after phase hooks (before phase hooks are attached reverse alphabetically with more details about that here as well).
+The highest priority for all configuration elements (environment variables, mounted files, and hooks) are:

 Warning

 Deleting a context will also automatically detach it from all the projects it was attached to.
 Make sure you only delete contexts that are no longer useful.
-For security purposes we do not store historical stuff and actually remove the deleted data from all of our data storage systems.
+For security purposes we do not store historical data and remove the deleted data from all of our data storage systems.

 Use cases»